About me

 After graduating from Tech, I embarked on my doctoral journey at the University of California, Irvine (UCI).
 Throughout my tenure at UCI, I served as a Eugene Cota-Robles, National Osterbrook Leadership (NOLP) Program and LSSTC Data Science Fellowship Program (DSFP) Fellow, while also conducting exciting research in galaxy evolution under the guidance of Professor Michael C. Cooper.
 In 2023, I proudly earned my PhD in Physics, with my dissertation focusing on inferring the drivers of environmental quenching in galaxy groups and clusters through a combination of modeling and supervised machine learning.

 Beyond my research, I am deeply invested in teaching, mentorship, and outreach.
-I am currently developing the Computational Astrophysics Research Preparation (CARP) program.
+I am currently leading the Computational Astrophysics Research Preparation (CARP) program.
 This initiative involves hosting coding and mentorship workshops tailored for aspiring community college transfer students, aiming to equip them with programming skills and relevant mentorship for a smooth transition to a four-year institution.

 Outside of work, I find joy in rediscovering the beauty of existence through my daughter's eyes.
 Some of my interests include skateboarding (of course), continuously expanding my horizons by learning new languages, hiking, reading, and watching my favorite animes.